 - Clear out space in your freezer for leftovers.

-- Purchase storage containers so they are ready for duty after the Big Meal.
+- Purchase storage containers so they are ready for duty - hey! we just did this!

 - Polish silverware (or buy plastic ware)